bfncs/bytebus-blog/content/akka-supervision.md

 2) a **parent actor**, that acts as user guardian and doesn't do anything but start
 3) a **child actor**, that behaves suicidal by sending itself a message causing an unhandled RuntimeException one second after starting.

+Sounds way more dramatic than it is, so let's look at the code:

 ```java
 public final class App {